2018 South Dakota gubernatorial election: Debates

-First Debate
+First debate

-In the first debate both candidates tried to define the other.
-Jackley stated: “It’s Washington experience versus South Dakota experience.”
-“Marty’s background has been being a government lawyer,” Noem said.
+In the first debate, both candidates tried to define the other.
+Jackley stated: "It’s Washington experience versus South Dakota experience."
+Noem said, "Marty’s background has been being a government lawyer."

-Second Debate
+Second debate

-In the second debate, Noem discussed Jackley’s scandals.
-“In EB5, the state oversight program, nobody went to jail.
-On Gear-Up, still, nobody’s been punished.
-When we talk about what’s been going on in Brookings with the Global Aquaponics scam—a con artist, Tobias Ritesman, held a fundraiser for Marty Jackley.
-Marty attended his phony groundbreaking for his phony project,” Noem says.
-“People lost hundreds of thousands of dollars.
-Still, nobody’s been investigated and nobody’s been prosecuted.
-That needs to change in our state.”
+In the second debate, Noem discussed Jackley's scandals.
+"In EB5, the state oversight program, nobody went to jail.
+On Gear-Up, still, nobody's been punished.
+When we talk about what's been going on in Brookings with the Global Aquaponics scam—a con artist, Tobias Ritesman, held a fundraiser for Marty Jackley.
+Marty attended his phony groundbreaking for his phony project," Noem said.
+"People lost hundreds of thousands of dollars.
+Still, nobody's been investigated and nobody’s been prosecuted.
+That needs to change in our state."

 Jackley was on the defensive during the second debate.
-“Congresswoman, he didn’t hold a fundraiser for me.
-I was at an event that he was at, and I did go to a ground breaking because that’s what important in South Dakota,” Jackley says.
-“When we have businesses expanding I think it’s important that we attend those.
+"Congresswoman, he didn’t hold a fundraiser for me.
+I was at an event that he was at, and I did go to a ground breaking because that's what important in South Dakota," Jackley says.
+"When we have businesses expanding I think it’s important that we attend those.
 You talk about Gear-Up, there hasn’t been a sentencing because these defendants are presumed innocent.
 But I as attorney general, unlike Washington, have done something about it.
 I actually formed a grand jury.
 Indictments have been issued.
-They’re schedule to begin jury trials in July—or, excuse me—June, June 26th and I plan on trying those personally, because that’s what a leader does.”
+They're schedule to begin jury trials in July—or, excuse me—June, June 26th and I plan on trying those personally, because that’s what a leader does."

-Final Debate
+Final debate

 In the final debate, Jackley and Noem took tough questions about workforce development, anti-discrimination laws, drugs, uniting Democrats and Republicans in the state to make critical decisions and much more.

-While they spent a lot of time talking about their plans for the state, they also spent a lot of time attacking each others' records.
+While they spent a lot of time talking about their plans for the state, they also spent a lot of time attacking each other's records.

-A major topic of contention you might not expect?
-Boards and commissions.
+A major topic of contention was boards and commissions.
 The state currently has 134 of them.
-Noem says she wants to streamline different processes for licensure, eliminating "red tape" but Jackley disagrees.
+Noem said she wants to streamline different processes for licensure, eliminating "red tape" but Jackley disagreed.
 "Every time that a proposal comes forward to create a new 'blue ribbon' task force, a board or a commission, what typically comes with that is another layer of bureaucracy," Noem said.
 Jackley defended the government bureaucracy.
 "We need a governor that understands that various different boards, isn't out there criticizing different boards and saying that type of service isn't important," Jackley said.

 Jackley spoke about putting together a task force to work on government transparency and open records laws.

 "I'm committed when I become governor to put forth a taskforce ...because we need to take a look at the open records law," he said.

-And they both ended the debate with another jab at one another.